remy22/PHP-CodeIgniter-Version-Fingerprinter/README.md

 # codeigniter-version-tester
 CodeIgniter version tester

-This is the renewed version of https://github.com/Calico90/codeigniter-version-scan.
+This is the newer version detection script.
+The old version can be found here https://github.com/Calico90/codeigniter-version-scan.

 travis-ci
 ---